 What is one way you have learned to do justice in your everyday life?

 Seeking out reconciliation in friendships.
 Also, using the purchasing power I have to buy goods which are Fair Trade and good for the environment, even when it means abandoning what I prefer.

 What is your favorite project, resource, or act:ion that you’ve created or been involved in so far?

-Check out more of Sarah’s activism here!
+See more of Sheri’s activism here!